slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - take feedbak from nature and markets, not from people. -- Naval Ravikant*
 - the world is full of teachers but devoid of students. -- Naval Ravikant*
-- a good scare is a great error-correcting mechanism. -- Naval Ravikant* -->
+- a good scare is a great error-correcting mechanism. -- Naval Ravikant*
+- remove grading to see who is really interested in the topic. -- Naval Ravikant* -->

 > *'I’d rather have criticism from a genius than praise from an idiot.'*